cszach/battery/README.md

 battery
 =======

-A Shell program to print your Linux machine's battery level.
+A Bash program to print your Linux machine's battery level.

 1. [Download](#download)
 2. [Use](#use)